 *Sprint and AT&T has blocked the original FoxFi from Market.
 If you get error installing please use the second link from http://pdanet.co/android

---Android 4.4 will also show a warning message that says "Your network usage may be monitored..." as a result of installing the "FoxFi Certificate".
-The FoxFi certificate doesn't really do anything beyond turning on hotspot.
+-- Android 4.4 will also show a warning message that says "Your network usage may be monitored" as a result of installing the "FoxFi Certificate".
+You can safely ignore this warning because the FoxFi certificate can not be used outside of turning on hotspot.

 --To remove the FoxFi certificate, select "Clear Credentials" from phone security Settings (this removes ONLY the FoxFi certificate, all the stocked certificates will stay).
+If "Clear Credentials" is disabled, open the list of certificates and select the "User" tab, then open the FoxFi Certificate and scroll down to remove.
 Only after that your phone will allow you to set screen lock to "None".

 *AT&T Galaxy/Note phones: WiFi mode is now blocked if you updated to 4.3.
 Please use USB/BT mode.